asim/reminder/README.md

 RAG (Retrieval Augmented Generation) and references ensures answers are grounded in authentic Islamic texts.

-The goal is to consolidate these texts into a single app and API, providing helpful reminders via web push notifications and leveraging AI as a tool for search summaries.
+The goal is to consolidate these texts into a single app and API, providing helpful daily reminders using web push notifications and leveraging AI as a tool for search summarisation.

 ## Contents